maxistar/demo-gpt-pdf/readme.md

-# Demo for DPF processing
+# Demo for PDF processing